Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

    directory.
 This jar file can now be used in your SIF3 Project.

 ## SIF US:
 1. Run the **20-generate-US-DM** (Generate POJOs for US Data Model) ant target.
 This will generate the Java POJOs for the chosen data model.
 The POJOs can be found in the Generator/data/output/ directory.
 2. Remove all java classes in the sif3Datamodel/src/sif/dd/us<version>/model source directory.
 3. Copy the generated POJOs from step 1) to the directory of step 2).
 4. Run the **25-jar-US-DM** (Build jar for SIF US data model) ant target.
 This will build a jar file into the build/dist directory.
 This jar file can now be used in your SIF3 Project.

+## SIF US - Unity:
+1. Run the **30-generate-NAUnity-DM** (Generate POJOs for NA Unity Data Model) ant target.
+This will generate the Java POJOs for the chosen data model.
+The POJOs can be found in the Generator/data/output/ directory.
+2. Remove all java classes in the sif3Datamodel/src/unity/model source directory.
+3. Copy the generated POJOs from step 1) to the directory of step 2).
+4. Run the **35-jar-NAUnity-DM** (Build jar for SIF NA Unity data model) ant target.
+This will build a jar file into the build/dist directory.
+This jar file can now be used in your SIF3 Project.

 # Version History and Update